ChrisJ1751/MachineLearningTraining/README.md

+# Machine Learning Fun

-# This Repository contains all training as I learn Machine Learning in depth.
+This Repository contains all training as I learn Machine Learning in depth.
 Project Files and any supporting files will be included within!